moby/moby/docs/sources/reference/commandline/cli.md

       --rm=true: Remove intermediate containers after a successful build

-The files at `PATH` or `URL`{.docutils .literal} are called the “context” of the build.
+The files at `PATH` or `URL`{.docutils .literal} are called the "context" of the build.
 The build process may refer to any of the files in the context, for example when using an [*ADD*](../../builder/#dockerfile-add) instruction.
 When a single `Dockerfile` is given as `URL`{.docutils .literal},